 Paul Curtis is president and third-generation owner of Heckmann Building Products, Inc. Heckmann has been manufacturing masonry anchors and ties since 1923.

-- Regional qualifying British Columbia competition for the “World Series of Bricklaying”
+- Regional qualifying Alabama competition for the “World Series of Bricklaying”